FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task1_1_Introduction_to_Kubernetes_Security.md

 ## Scope of Kubernetes Security

-Applicaiton running on K8s include Cloud, K8s Clusters, Containers and Code(4C), Each layer of the Cloud Native security model builds upon the next outermost layer.
+Applications running on Kubernetes include Cloud, Kubernetes Clusters, Containers, and Code (4C).
+Each layer of the Cloud Native security model builds upon the next outermost layer.
 The Code layer benefits from strong base (Cloud, Cluster, Container) security layers.

 ![4C](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*8xMUJB2t1HBj_Vyx.png "4C image")

 Securing workloads in Kubernetes involves multiple layers of the technology stack, from application development to runtime enforcement.

 ### During Application Development Phase

 - **Shift-left Approach**: Focus on software supply chain security by checking the application code and dependencies before building application containers.
-  - **Tool**: Fortinet FortiDevSec is designed for this purpose.

 ### During Deployment Phase

 - **Script Scanning**: Scan deployment scripts like Terraform and CloudFormation to ensure they follow the principle of least privilege and comply with enterprise compliance requirements.
 - **Configuration Checks**: Evaluate Kubernetes configurations against best practices and compliance standards, such as CIS benchmarks.
 - **Container Scanning**: Scan container images for known vulnerabilities (CVEs).
-  - **Tool**: Fortinet FortiCSPM is designed for this purpose.

 ### Runtime Phase

 - **Configuration Drift**: Continuously monitor for shifts in Kubernetes configurations, such as changes in application permissions or policies.
-  - **Tool**: Fortinet FortiCSPM is also suited for this task.
 - **Workload Protection**: Implement measures to protect running workloads from threats through prevention, detection, and enforcement at both the Kubernetes API server level and at the Node/Container level.
-  - **Tool**: Fortinet cFOS container firewall and FortiXDR can be used for workload Protection
-  - **Tools** Fortinet Fortiweb WAF, FortiADC can be used for workload protection  for traffic entering Pods.

 #### Runtime Workload Protection

 ##### Prevention/Protection via Network Security
 - Actively stop unwanted traffic from entering or leaving Pods.
 - Includes network security enhancements and Kubernetes network policies.

-- **Tools**: Calico, Cilium provide advanced network policy enforcement.
-Fortinet cFOS can provide in-depth layer 7 security
-##### Prvention/Protection via Application Security
+##### Prevention/Protection via Application Security
-- Actively stop API or Layer 4-7 traffic enter Application Pods. for example, malicous API traffic via k8s loadbalancer svc entering application POD, malicous TCP/UDP/SCTP traffic from external entering into application Pod etc., the attack is embeded in the traffic payload.
+- Actively stop API or Layer 4-7 traffic entering Application Pods.
+For example, malicious API traffic via Kubernetes load balancer service entering application POD, malicious TCP/UDP/SCTP traffic from external entering into application Pod etc., the attack is embedded in the traffic payload.
-- **Tools**: Fortinet Fortiweb, Fortinet FortiADC etc product

 ##### Prevention with Detection
 - **Control Plane Monitoring**: Use Kubernetes API audit logs to detect unusual API access.
 - **Runtime Monitoring**: Employ Linux agents or agentless technology to detect unusual container syscalls, such as privilege escalation.
-  - **Tool**: Fortinet XDR is designed for this purpose.

-Based on the collected information, product like FortiXDR can offer real-time or near real-time response.

 #### Kubernetes API Level Security